iterative/dvc.org/content/docs/command-reference/exp/index.md

 # experiments

-⚠️ This feature is available since DVC 2.0 ⚠️
+⚠️ This feature is available on DVC 2.0 and above ⚠️

 A set of commands to generate and manage <abbr>experiments</abbr>:
 [run](/doc/command-reference/exp/run), [show](/doc/command-reference/exp/show),